 The Year 7 Wellbeing Oak Program is an introduction to Positive Education which is a philosophy and approach to education that Marian College has recently embraced.
 A big part of Positive Education is the belief that all people possess core character strengths that they can draw upon in times of need.
-Through fun, thoughtful and engaging activities, students learn about what the character strengths are and eventually, students complete a VIA Character Strengths are at that given time, thus building the vocabulary to talk about themselves in ways that are positive and affirming.
+Through fun, thoughtful and engaging activities, students learn about what the character strengths are and eventually, students complete a VIA Character Strengths survey.
+The survey results help them to discover what their top 5 character strengths are at that given time, thus building the vocabulary to talk about themselves in ways that are positive and affirming.
 Some of the character strengths explored in Year 7 include, Gratitude; Zest, Social Intelligence; Leadership; Persistence; Humour and Bravery.